CEREBRAL HEMORRHAGE

 - FLAIR, DWI/ADC, and GRE/SWI are optimal for diagnostic workup

-- frequently, convexial SAH is seen along with microbleeds or parenchymal hematoma, but also recent lesions on DWI – etiology is heterogeneous
+- frequently, convexial SAH is seen along with microbleeds or parenchymal hematoma, but also with recent lesions on DWI – etiology is heterogeneous

 - FLAIR, DWI/ADC, and GRE/SWI are optimal for diagnostic workup